 • Eight non-consecutive months

-Can self employment earnings count toward passive income for a D7 Visa?
+Can self-employment earnings count toward passive income for a D7 Visa?

 What is the standard processing time of a D7 visa application?